0

 Research Pipeline

-Beyond the published work, this is the part of the pipeline I am actively trying to move forward now.
-Most of it still stays close to cloud security, Zero Trust automation, federated intelligence, and AI-assisted infrastructure defense.
+Beyond the 15 published papers, this is the active pipeline, split into three clear stages.
+Most of it stays close to cloud security, Zero Trust automation, federated intelligence, and AI-assisted infrastructure defense.

 Read or Download